aleflocco/turboSMTP/readme.txt

 Configure your WordPress to send emails using your own email account via turboSMTP.

-This plugin has been translated in Italian and Spanish
+This plugin has been translated in:

-(Based on "MY SMTP WP" by Valerio Souza)
+* Italian
+* Spanish
+* French
+* German

 = Usage =